On this page

 The study found that journalists spend 43% of their workday on research, split into topic discovery (40.8%), expansion research (51.3%), and verification (7.9%).
 Source checking (verifying who said something and whether they are credible) accounts for just 0.9% of all research actions.

 Wire's junior-senior pattern addresses this verification gap structurally.
-Each junior evaluation is isolated: one article, one Claude call.
+Each junior evaluation is isolated: one article, one AI call.
 The junior must classify the source (vendor-origin vs. third-party) and assess relevance before any synthesis happens.
 This forces a verification step that the LfM study found journalists almost never perform.

 Depth Beats Breadth